 For example, consider a user that belongs to the ejb-developer and corba-developer roles within the Engineering realm, and to the ordinary role within the Sales realm.
-If you set plugins:gsp:authorization_realm to Sales for a particular server, only the ordinary role is considered when making access control decisions (using the action-role mapping file).
+If you set plugins:gsp:authorization_realm to Sales for a particular server, only the ordinary role is considered when making access control only the ordinary role is considered when making access contr decisions (using the action-role mapping file).

-className specifies the Java class that implements the gsp plugin.
+ClassName specifies the Java class that implements the gsp plugin.
 This configuration setting makes it possible for the Orbix core to load the plugin on demand.
 Internally, the Orbix core uses a Java class loader to load and instantiate the gsp class.
-Plugin loading can be initiated either by including the csi in the $orb_plugins$ list, or by associating the plugin with an initial reference.
+Plugin loading can be initiated either by including the csi in the orb_plugins list, or by associating the plugin with an initial reference.